line-em/react-netflix/README.md

 This was a comprehensive project!
 Challenging, mostly because of Firebase, but I enjoyed its process 🎉

-I used [this video as a guide](https://www.youtube.com/watch?v=ATz8wg6sg30), and it was wonderful in explaining a lot of new technologies for me (**Tailwind and Firebase**, mostly).
-However, I did some things differently, like using the **useRef hook**, adding extra **loading and error states**, **toast notifications**, extra hover and active effects (mostly CSS transforms).
+It's the result of [this guide](https://www.youtube.com/watch?v=ATz8wg6sg30) and an Scrimba exercise, both which I built upon.
+I was able to learn **Tailwind and Firebase**, specially Auth and Databases.
+I added **modals**, customizable homepage with various random categories, **useRefs** for the Rows, **loading and error states**, **toast notifications**, customizable alerts with **Sweet Alert**, extra hover and active effects like CSS transforms.
+My biggest challenge was making Firebase function smoothly, specially while **loading your personal library and liked movies.** You can create your own account and create your own movie library in this app, managing your movies.

 Also, I'm using tools and libraries that I'm more comfortable with, such as **Vite** instead of CRA, and **Phosphor Icons**, which is a delightful library I love to use.
-While I loved the guide, I just feel that I learn better if I deviate a little, not following it 100%. 😊

-Contrary to my other projects, I decided that for this one, I ought to stick closer to the original Netflix design, and focus more on the other functionalities instead of the CSS.

-Firebase was a challenge, but fun!
-You can **create an account** and save your liked movies in this demo, managing your movies.

 ![](<./public/thumb%20(2).png>)
 ![](<./public/thumb%20(3).png>)